jaluk8/talented-gm/README.md

 *Wild Talents* was created by and belongs to Arc Dream Publishing.
 I am in no way affiliated with Arc Dream Publishing and do not make money off this program.

 ## Description
-Talented GM is a simple tool for game masters (GMs) of the role-playing game *Wild Talents*.
+Talented GM is a simple tool for game masters (GMs) of the game *Wild Talents*.
 Using TalentedGM, one can create custom non-player characters (NPCs).
 This includes stats, skills, and hitboxes.
 These NPCs, along with minions, can be combined to make up custom locations.
 While a game is in process, one can load NPCs or locations into the current turn.
 Each turn also allows for intiative tracking and miscellaneous notes.

 ## Dependecies
  * Qt version 5 or above